Bayesian nonparametric tests for multivariate locations: Simulation Study

-Tables \ref{3tab1} and \ref{3tab2} show the power values, and it should be noted that our test procedures attain the nominal level $0.05$, and outperforms all other procedures in most cases.
+Tables \ref{3tab1} and \ref{3tab2} show the power values for $k=2$, and it can be noted that our test procedures attain the nominal level $0.05$, and outperforms all other procedures in most scenarios.
 When the underlying distributions are not Gaussian, our method performs better than other methods, especially compared with the Hotelling's $T^2$ -test.
+Note that for the bivariate gamma distribution, the powers for the Hotelling's $T^2$-test in Table \ref{3tab1} are larger, which may lead us to believe that it performs better compared to the other procedures.
+However, table \ref{3tab1} shows that the corresponding sizes are also large.

+Tables \ref{3tab3} and \ref{3tab4} demonstrate the power for $k=10$, and the Bayesian nonparametric tests perform relatively well here as well.
+However, the computation of the $10$-dimensional spatial median for each posterior distribution is somewhat expensive.
+Therefore, construction of the credible region takes a significantly longer time for the 10-dimensional scenario.
+Since the posterior contraction rate for $\theta(P)$ remains $n^{-1/2}$ for any finite dimension, the testing procedure does not suffer from the curse of dimensionality.

 \begin{remark} Here we have considered tests for multivariate locations based on spatial medians, but these tests can be constructed using multivariate $\ell_1$-medians (with $\ell_p$-norms) as well.
 For some fixed $p>1$, the $\ell_1$-median for a $k$-variate distribution $P$ can be defined as